 Armik Allen has more than two decades of advancement experience; a deep understanding of what organizations need to thrive; and the insight to tailor programs for the greatest effect.
 She specializes in the functional infrastructure of development systems, preserving the best of existing operations while implementing improvements that enhance the organization’s potential.
 Armik and her teams have maximized operational efficiencies in fundraising, gift processing, reporting and analytics, constituent tracking, relationship management, fund management, and donor relations.
 She is currently the Executive Director of Advancement Services at California Lutheran University.
 Prior to her role at Cal Lutheran, she served as the Senior Director of Advancement Services at California State University, San Marcos and was the Associate Vice President of Advancement Services at the Kansas State University Foundation.

-Deanna Amaya is the Call Center Supervisor for the California State University, Long Beach (CSULB), Beach Fund.
-She is responsible for the implementation of new strategies and policies in the call center, as well as the management and training of 50+ student assistants.
-Deanna started her development career as an annual giving assistant for CSULB.
-She obtained a double bachelors degree in English (creative writing) and film & electronic arts at CSULB in 2014 and is currently pursuing a master’s degree in English literature.
-Deanna’s interests include 19th century British literature, periodic dramas, and finding the best tacos.
+Deanna Amaya is the Assistant Director of Annual Giving for California State University, Long Beach (CSULB).
+She oversees the Beach Fund annual solicitations including direct mail, email, phone outreach, and the BEACHfunder crowdfunding platform.
+Deanna started her development career at The Beach as an annual giving assistant.
+She obtained a double Bachelor’s degree in English- Creative Writing and Film & Electronic Arts at CSULB in 2014 and an MA in English Literature in 2018.
+Deanna’s interests include 19th century British literature, periodic dramas, and tacos.

 Kelly Best is the Manager of Strategic Projects for Advancement Services at the University of California, Davis.
 Her focus is on internal and external communication strategy, training curriculum development, and Advancement Services brand management.
 One of Kelly’s passions is helping her colleagues gain recognition for the innovative work they do.
 Her CASE award submissions have garnered eleven awards (and counting!), including a Circle of Excellence Platinum Award.
 She has served the University of California development community for the past five years in a variety of positions at Davis and Santa Cruz.
 Prior to that, Kelly was enrolled in a Ph.D. program in ethnomusicology, a perfect expression of her love of music composition, writing, and critical thinking.
 She earned her bachelor’s degree in geology (with honors) and master’s degree in ethnomusicology from Memorial University, Canada.